oslabs-beta/Svisualize/README.md

    (Insert gif here)

 ## Roadmap

-- Adding additional functionality within the visualizer
+- Add additional functionality within the visualizer
 - More UX/UI options within visualizer (e.g. changing color of nodes based on user preference)

 ## How to Contribute

-The open-source community is awesome because of contributors like you.
-Your contributions are invaluable!

-If you have a suggestion, fork the repo and make a pull request.
-You can also open an issue to discuss your idea.
-And, don't forget to give the project a star!
-Thanks!
+Svisualize is an open source project and we welcome iterations and contributions.
+If you have a suggestion, please follow the steps below or open an issue to discuss your idea.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)